TheOrbMaverick/capsoool_project/README.md

 The router files for the api is located at "capsoool_project/routes" the models for the database are located in "capsoool_project/models"

-I use a basemodel.py file to set certain things that are constant throughout all the database tables such as "id" and "created_at".
+I use a basemodel.py file to set certain things that are constant throughout all the database tables such as "id" and "createdAt".

 The "text.py", "trusted.py" and "user.py" are files that i run to insert default default data in the database for testing purposes. just so the created database has some data.